 Experiencing the death of a loved one can be a heart-rending experience.
 When the death was caused by negligence or intentional action, the situation can be even more distressing.
 Despite the overwhelming circumstances, it is important to promptly address the situation and seek the wrongful death compensation that you and your family deserve.

 Wrongful death is a civil claim brought against a person who may be held liable for a death, whether accidental or intentional.
-Wrongful deaths are often caused by negligence, which means acting in a way that a reasonable person would not under similar circumstances, or failing to act in a certain way.
-When someone dies due to the fault of another person or entity, the deceased’s surviving family may be entitled to bring a wrongful death lawsuit.
+Wrongful deaths are often caused by negligence.
+Negligence can mean two things: acting in a way that a reasonable person would not under similar circumstances, or failing to act in a certain way.
+When someone dies due to the fault of another person or entity, the surviving family may be entitled to bring a wrongful death lawsuit.

 What Constitutes Wrongful Death?